Supermarine Spitfire, Figullar, Monaghan September 1942

 I took over charge and posted sentries around the

 ‘plane.
-I found out from J J McGleoin, and a Detective
+I found out from J J McGleoin, and a

-interference with the wreck.
+no interference with the wreck.

-The plane was only
+The plane was only a twisted mass of wreckage

-a twisted mass of wreckage with parts of wings and fuselage
+with parts of wings and fuselage scattered about.
+I got

-scattered about.
-I got those parts collected into a heap, and
+those parts collected into a heap, and again got in touch

-again got in touch with the Command Duty Officer, I explained
+with the Command Duty Officer, I explained the situation

-withdraw.
 District Officer(L.D.F.)
-McGleoin volunteered
+McGleoin volunteered to have

-and tin (about Three Cwts.) and put it into truck and brought
+tin (about Three Cwts.) and put it into truck and brought

 it back with armed party to Cavan Barracks.

-I got in touch
+I got in touch next morning with your office

-next morning with your office and acted on your further
+and acted on your further instructions.

-Signed Vincent
+Signed Vincent Kenny 2Lt

 11th Cyclist Squadron